pachterlab/kb_python/README.md

 ## Prerequisites
 None.
 The kallisto and bustools binaries are included with the package.

-## Getting Started
-Visit the [Getting Started](https://colab.research.google.com/github/pachterlab/kallistobustools/blob/master/notebooks/kb_standard.ipynb) tutorial on Google Colab.

 ## Documentation
-- User documentation and tutorials are available [here](https://www.kallistobus.tools/tutorials).
+- User documentation and tutorials are available [here](https://www.kallistobus.tools).
 - Developer documentation is hosted on [Read the Docs](https://kb-python.readthedocs.io/en/latest/).